forter/security-101-for-saas-startups/security.md

 * Use your password manager to share passwords, credentials and secret notes.

-* Stop using thumb drives.
+* Stop using USB thumb drives: make it a black-and-white company culture to keep those nasty devices completely away from any computer.
+They are the [fastest way for a hacker to take control of your system](https://www.youtube.com/watch?v=CvI_mrQYaF8).
+Teach your staff to recognose and identify them as a major threat!

 * For more background information read the [DBIR Report](https://www.google.com/search?q=DBIR%2520Report).